 Noise doesn’t have to be a bad thing.
 For example, the below examples are the previous photos at their original size.
 The pixels are less visible at this zoom, so don’t be afraid of higher ISO, just be aware of how they will impact your photo.
 Determine the level of noise you are comfortable with and don’t exceed that ISO.
 In just a moment, I will discuss how to cap your ISO when using Auto ISO.
 But first, when would you want noise?

-Image noise was an accepted aspect in vintage photos, as technology improved the clarity of photos improved.
-Make your photos stand out by intentionally adding grain to age a modern photo and give it a vintage vibe.
+Image noise was an accepted aspect in vintage photos, as technology improved the clarity of photos.
+Make your photos stand out by intentionally adding grain to age a modern photo and giving it a vintage vibe.